 What deserves a place in your capsule wardrobe?

-- Choose quality pieces that last, and won’t show wear.
+Choose quality pieces that last, and won’t show wear.

-- Choose a versatile suit of matched separates (dress slacks and travel blazer), that look good when worn alone.
+Choose a versatile suit of matched separates (dress slacks and travel blazer), that look good when worn alone.

 I’ve tried to make my stuff fit my life, not the other way around, and I think that’s what a quality travel capsule wardrobe can do for you, too.

-What it really takes to build a capsule wardrobe
+The result: what it really takes to build a capsule wardrobe

 I know it takes real courage to take this on.
 Like signing up for 100 pushups a day, or eating better for a month.
 It ain’t easy.
 But lasting change is best achieved in small steps, so take it slow.

-There are two ways to think about this.
 First, you can rely on the comfort of being able to always go back, by increasing your wardrobe.

 Second, you can double down on courage.
 Imagine you are setting off on the most exciting journey of your life.
 How much clothing would you need?
 If you simplify now, you may bring yourself one step closer to that dream